-You’ve probably noticed that advance care planning (ACP) conversations are gaining attention as an important intervention in healthcare.
+You’ve probably noticed that advance care planning conversations are gaining attention as an important intervention in healthcare.
 Why?
-Most importantly, good ACP conversations help people get the kind of care at the end of life that is consistent with their personal goals and wishes.
-In addition, studies show that advance care planning conversations improve multiple outcomes including fewer hospital admissions and intensive treatments at the end of life, increased enrollment in hospice care, and a higher likelihood of the person dying in the setting of their choice.
+Most importantly, these conversations help people get the kind of care at the end of life that is consistent with their personal goals and wishes.
+In addition, studies show that advance care planning (ACP) conversations improve multiple outcomes including fewer hospital admissions and intensive treatments at the end of life, increased enrollment in hospice care, and a higher likelihood of the person dying in the setting of their choice.
 Not surprisingly, satisfaction ratings increase significantly with ACP discussions.
-There’s no denying that ACP conversations lead to great outcomes for the people in our care, and for our healthcare organizations.
+There’s no denying that these conversations lead to great outcomes for the people in our care, and for our healthcare organizations.

 ACP discussions also help clinicians know what to do in the “right now,” when decisions are needed.
 According to a report from The Institute of Medicine (2014), approximately 40% of adults in inpatient settings, 44-69% of nursing facility residents, and 70% of older adults are unable to make their own medical treatment decisions.
 We will only know what people want and who they want to speak for them if we engage in effective ACP conversations.

 At their best, ACP discussions involve talking with people about what matters most to them, their values, concerns, and experiences around end-of-life issues, and how these things shape their decisions.
 Most healthcare professionals want to talk to people about these things, and yet, the majority of clinicians are uncomfortable with the topic, are unprepared to have the conversations, and don’t engage in these discussions with the people in their care.
 But there’s a better way.

 Improving your skill and confidence in advance care planning conversations takes some time and effort, but it can be done, and there are plenty of tools and resources to help you.
 You might be surprised that the joy in your practice increases as you learn more and get better at talking to those in your care about what they really want.